IP address change after order restoration

 routes via

-field with the one matching your order.
+field with the value assigned to your order.

 - Replace the IP address in the